chloezandberg/memoAIzed/README.md

 We invented recycling but for AI-generated images.

 ## Demo
-In the demo below, the prompt "computer" is entered for the first time, and the application generates an image using generative AI.
-The second prompt, "desktop", is similar enough to "computer", so the app outputs the memoized solution. \
+In the demo below, the first prompt is entered for the first time, and the application generates an image using generative AI.
+The second prompt entered is similar enough to the first, so the app outputs the memoized solution (the previously generated image from the other similar prompt). \

 https://github.com/user-attachments/assets/907eb965-02f7-4ef3-ad8a-d005847d69f4